 - Within Your Organization: Certain data that is viewable on your account may be viewable by other members of your organization.

 - Employees and Independent Contractors: We may disclose information about you to our employees and individuals who are our independent contractors that need to know the information in order to help us provide our Services or to process the information on our behalf.

-- Third Party Vendors: We may share information about you with third party vendors who need to know information about you in order to provide their services to us.
-This group includes vendors that help us provide our Services to you and those that help us understand and enhance our Services.
-Some of these vendors may include MailGun (for emails), Twilio (for text messages), and Google (for email).
+- Third Party Vendors: We share information that you have uploaded with third party vendors who need to know information about you in order to provide their services to us.
+This group includes vendors that help us provide our Services to you (for example, obtaining and sending credit reports) and those that help us understand and enhance our Services (for example, logging and debugging).
 For your protection, we attempt to minimize how much data is stored with one third party vendor.

 - As Required by Law: We may disclose information about you in response to a subpoena, court order, or other governmental request.

 - To Protect Rights and Property: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Jump Credit, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.

 - With Your Consent: We may share and disclose information with your consent or at your direction.

 - Aggregated and De-Identified Information: We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services, such as the total number of reports processed, or the average number of credit cards across all reports uploaded.

 - Published Support Requests: If you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish that request in order to help us clarify or respond to your request or to help us support other users.